 Parents should gently wipe the gums of their infants with a clean, damp cloth.
 This helps keep unhealthy bacteria from getting established in the growing baby’s mouth.
 Parents should also avoid sharing spoons with their babies and should not attempt to clean a dropped pacifier by putting it in their own mouth.
 A parent already has bacteria established in their own mouth and should avoid passing their bacteria to their child.

 Once you have a deep cleaning and scaling to clear out the pockets where infection flourishes and have slowly releasing antibiotic pellets inserted, you’re not done with treatment.
-At home antibiotic therapy, perhaps including an antibiotic rinse, and 4-6 times a year follow up visits are normal, and cost you both time and money.
+At-home antibiotic therapy, perhaps including an antibiotic rinse, and 4-6 times a year follow up visits are normal, and these cost you both time and money.

 Really, your best bet is to catch disease early or stop it before it starts.
 CTx4 Treatment Rinse contains a safe antimicrobial agent to stop the overgrowth of dangerous bacteria.
 It can be a beneficial part of your daily oral care routine, particularly if you are showing signs of early disease.
 And, there is no substitute for having a good relationship with your dental care professionals and visiting them regularly so serious problems don’t pass unnoticed.